 - Loss of consortium

 A inmate rights attorney may be able to help you build a case.
 We are ready to go toe-to-toe with jails, prisons and the government to help our clients.
 Our prisoner rights law firm offers free initial consultations at no charge to learn about your case and see if we can help you pursue damages.

-If you believe that you or a loved one suffered wrongful death or a serious brain injury, contact Emerson Scott, LLP today to speak with one of our attorneys.
+If you believe that you or a loved one suffered wrongful death or a serious brain injury, contact Emerson Firm, PLLC today to speak with one of our attorneys.